History of Missouri: Return to political conservatism

 In May 1875 delegates drafted a conservative constitution to replace the Radical one of 1865.
 The majority of the delegates were conservative, well-educated, and generally had ties to the South.
 35 of the 68 delegates either served with the Confederacy or were allied to its cause; the presiding officer, Waldo P. Johnson, had been expelled from the U.S. Senate in 1862 after he joined the Confederacy.
 The new constitution was a reaction against the radicalism of the 1860s and 1870s, and it encouraged local control and a reduction in the powers of the state.
 It limited the ability of the state and local governments to tax, and reduced the restrictions on churches being able to own property.
 It required a two-thirds vote by citizens to authorize the issuance of local government bonds, and it restricted the ability of state legislators to craft legislation that would benefit their localities.
 The proposal was submitted for popular vote on August 2, 1875, and the constitution passed overwhelmingly.

+The "Southernization" of Missouri proceeded rapidly during the 1870s.
+Numerous memorials to the Confederacy and Confederate generals were erected around the state and there were calls to establish a veterans' home for disabled or indigent Confederate veterans as well as a Confederate cemetery.
+The Democrat-controlled state government presented a misleading image that Missouri had really been a Southern state all along instead of a Western or border state, even though over three times as many Missourians fought for the Union than fought for the Confederacy.
+In 1884, former Confederate general John S. Marmaduke was elected governor; he was also the nephew of the exiled Governor Claiborne.